 - the act created in the mind of the victim a well-founded fear that the violence was about to take place.

 Some common defenses to Assault are that the listed victim wasn't in fear, that you were acting in self defense, that you did not have the ability to carry out the threat, and that you did not threaten violence.
 For example, if you were in a full body cast and told someone you were going to punch them, you wouldn't have the ability to carry out the threat at that time.
 If you qualify the threat, (i.e. if you don't stop what you're doing, I'm going to punch you), then the State may not be able to prove that you created a well founded fear that violence was about to take place.
 Each case is different.
-Give us a call to discuss the facts of your case and possible defenses unique to you.
+Give our experienced criminal defense attorneys a call to discuss the facts of your case and possible defenses unique to you.

 Call Shorstein, Lasnetski & Gihon Now!